Real Madrid Femenino: Crests

 The club’s first crest featured a decorative interlacing of the initials "MCF" (Madrid Club de Fútbol) in dark blue on a plain background.
 A redesign came when the letters were enclosed inside a circle, creating a more balanced and unified emblem.
 The next transformation occurred when King Alfonso XIII granted the club royal patronage, adding a crown on top of the badge and formally styling the institution as Real Madrid Club de Fútbol.
 Following the proclamation of the Second Spanish Republic in 1931, royal symbols were removed, the crown disappeared, and in its place a mulberry diagonal stripe was introduced to represent the historic region of Castile.
 After the Spanish Civil War, the crown was restored while the Castilian stripe was retained, and the badge adopted a more colourful design with gold details.
 The most recent significant adjustment came in 2001, when the club modernised the crest for the digital era by refining its lines, brightening the gold, and standardising the colours, including altering the Castilian stripe to a more bluish shade.

 Real Madrid Femenino, officially created on 1 July 2020 after the absorption of CD Tacón, adopted the same crest and corporate identity, symbolising its full integration into Real Madrid Club de Fútbol and ensuring visual continuity across all sections of the institution.

+Affiliation with Real Madrid CF

+Throughout their history, Real Madrid Femenino has maintained a direct institutional affiliation with Real Madrid CF, having been formally integrated into the club’s structure in 2020 following the acquisition and transformation of CD Tacón.
+Unlike many historically independent women’s teams, the side was incorporated as part of the club’s strategic expansion into women’s football, ensuring full alignment with Real Madrid’s sporting and organisational model from its inception under its current identity.

+As an official section of Real Madrid CF, the women’s team shares the club’s corporate structure, resources, and long-term sporting vision.
+The team benefits from access to professional training facilities, including Ciudad Real Madrid, as well as medical, technical, and administrative support systems.
+Additionally, Real Madrid Femenino is fully integrated into the club’s global branding, marketing strategies, and digital platforms, reflecting its status as a core component of the club.